 You do not need a huge area to move around, just a few different pathways which you can view your painting from.

-If you are not able to paint in an area which has appropriate lighting and room to move, then you may want to consider painting plein air (outside).
+If you are not able to paint in an area that has appropriate lighting and room to move, then you may want to consider painting plein air (outside).
 This will certainly solve your light and space issues.
 However, you will have to deal with the challenges of painting plein air, such as the ever-changing environment.

 If you are oil painting, then ventilation is also important.
 The fumes from oil painting can be intense and irritating.
 A window and fan should be sufficient.